 Each October since 1984, National Breast Cancer Awareness Month has tried to get people talking — and learning — about the most commonly diagnosed cancer among women (except for skin cancers) in the United States.

-Here is some background knowledge that every participant should bring to the conversation.
+Here, Ruta Rao, MD, a medical oncologist at Rush University Medical Center, provides some background knowledge that every participant should bring to the conversation.

 Though some women are more likely than others to develop breast cancer, all women are at risk.
 (Men, too, can get breast cancer, though they receive less than 1 percent of all diagnoses.)